-These contradictions have been seized upon by the poor who have in retaliation deployed the 'politics of rights' 198 to advance their claims and locate them in positive law.
+These contradictions have been seized upon by the poor who have in retaliation deployed the 'politics of rights'198 to advance their claims and locate them in positive law.
 Inhabitants here use both political and legal platforms to obtain concessions from the state.
 They have portrayed themselves as individuals with full understanding of their local conditions and who have a stake in the land that they occupy and in spatial governance processes.
 When confronted with evictions, the inhabitants of Mukuru have in the past mobilized to produce consensus and resist the evictions.
 The have also called upon religious and other opinion leaders to front their claims.
-They have collectively retorted to eviction threats by arguing that the State has an obligation to protect the people and the people have a right to shelter.
-They have also leveraged on positive rights to attain the ends of political mobilisation ultimately leading to what Scheingold refers to as the 'alteration of the balance of political forces'.
-In no place has the manifestation of this been more evident than in the courts as will be demonstrated shortly through the cases that the inhabitants have instituted.
+They have collectively retorted to eviction threats by arguing that the State has an obligation to protect the people and the people have a right to shelter.199 They have also leveraged on positive rights to attain the ends of political forces'.200 In no place has the manifestation of this been more evident than in the courts as will be demonstrated shortly through the cases that the inhabitants have instituted.
 Additionally, the inhabitants have publicly rebuked the state by pointing out the illegalities that it has facilitated especially with regard to the irregular allocations of the grants by government functionaries.